 Perhaps most important, however, is that Fujifilm has put a strong emphasis on building quality prime lenses that are both high-quality and compact.
 While other manufacturers have focused on zooms or producing ever larger lenses in the chase for ultra-high-resolution optics, Fujifilm has largely kept the X series down to earth.
-For street photography, it offers just about anything you could ask for, and you can expect to get quality photographs every time.
+For street photography, the offers just about anything you could ask for, and you can expect to get quality photographs every time.